damianhakert/damianhakert.github.io/source/_posts/2015-12-07-being-a-good-open-source-steward.markdown

 Open Source arose from the Free Software movement.
 In the late 90s [when the term ‘open source’ was devised](https://en.wikipedia.org/wiki/Open_source#The_emergence_of_the_.22open_source.22_term), it helped to emphasize the fact that the code was view-able or modifiable.
 The term open source also downplayed the idea that the software was “free as in beer” which denoted poor-quality.
 At the same time the term laid the groundwork for commercial ventures to support these kinds of projects.
 Since 1998 open source has become a defacto standard, a mark of quality, and an assurance against vendor-lock-in.

-However, the term open source has somewhat muted the activist origins of the free software movement: “free as in freedom.”
+However, the term open source has somewhat muted the activist origins of the Free Software movement: “free as in freedom.”
+At the heart of open source is collaboration, which requires trust and safety.
 When commercial companies supporting open source projects disregard these ethical issues it will serve to erode trust, which is essential for open source to work.

+Any companies who "open source" code to gain competitive advantage must  address the ethical issues involved.
 Open Source is more than just a license, it’s also an ethos and commitment.
-Now, we have encoded our commitment.
-We have detailed our policy on being a good steward for the open source project.
+Now, we have encoded our commitment, detailed in our policy on being a good steward for the open source project.

 ## What does it mean to be a good open source steward?

 I was hesitant to create a policy until we were sure about the circumstances and context for our project and company.
 Now that we have a few years of experience - we know better what is required.

 We need to think in the interests of the project, while tending to the realities of running a business to support it.
 We’ve outlined our commitment by looking at other communities and projects which have struggled with these issues.
 Typical criticisms of open source companies include:

-- The governance of projects
+- The governance of projects.
-- Transparent decision making about the direction of the project
+- Transparent decision making about the direction of the project.
-- Company involvement in or support of open communication channels
+- Company involvement in or support of open communication channels.
 - Putting the company’s interests before the project.

-We had to think in terms of what was in the interests of the open source project.
+Each of those aspects must be addressed in our policy to ensure the project, code and community of users are supported.

 We also looked at what it takes to sell a product and service.
 Our experienced sales team have helped us understand their struggles.
+Why should the software be completely free no matter who is using it?
 They ask “Why do I have users who are running with over 10,000 developers who are not paying us a dime?”
-Artificial limits possible with proprietary services give salespeople leverage.
-They have asked “Can’t we have some limit, if you have over 1000 dev that you need the enterprise edition?”
+Artificial limits which are possible with proprietary services give salespeople leverage.
+They've asked “Can’t we have some limit, such as if you have over 1000 dev that you need the enterprise edition?”
 This does make sense from a sales point of view, but it doesn’t make sense in the open source context.

 Open source is not a freemium model we can just turn off after 30 days.
 We can’t say “The first one is free!”
 It’s all free.
 Forever.